-^{} Not to be given, 1957-1958. † The University requirements in physical education referred to in this section cover Physical Education 1 (men and women), i-unit courses which are required of students in the freshman and sophomore years. ‡ This course may be accepted in lieu of the required course, Physical Education 1, with the consent of the adviser.
+The University requirements in physical education referred to in this section cover Physical Education 1 (men) and 26 (women), s-unit courses which are required of students in the freshman and sophomore years.

-with the consent of the adviser.

-§ The University of California, Los Angeles, does not offer a major in physical education in the College of Letters and Science.
+students in the freatman and sopnomore years.
+I This course may be accepted in lieu of the required course, Physical Education 1, with the consent of the adviser.
+I The University of California, Los Angeles, does not offer a major in physical educa-tion in the College of Letters and Science.
 A group major in physical education and hygiene is offered in the University at Berkeley.
-Students planning to transfer to Berkeley and to satisfy the requirements for this major are referred to the GENERAL CATALOGUE, DEPARTMENTS AT BURKELEY.

-Open to nonmajor students only by consent of the instructor.
+Students planning to transfer to Berke-ter and the College the manuferments for this major and provide California. ley and to satisfy the requirements for this major are referred to the GENERAL CATA-LOGUE, DEPARTMENTS AT BERKELEY. ° Open to nonmajor students only by consent of the instructor.